Why Clouds Are the Key to New Troubling Projections on Warming

 Schneider, now at Caltech, made waves last February by arguing that global cloud cover may have a tipping point, beyond which clouds would “become unstable and break up,” sending warming into an upward spiral.
 He used a model with a fine-scale resolution that, he said, represented the real dynamics of clouds much better than the models used to calculate climate change.

 The tipping point would not be reached until CO2 levels were at around 1200 ppm, more than four times pre-industrial levels, and three times current levels.
 But once it was passed, he projected that temperatures would soar by an additional 8 degrees C (14.4 degrees F) as a result of the lost clouds.
-He suggested that such a tipping point “may have contributed importantly to “abrupt climate changes in the geological past.”
+He suggested that such a tipping point “may have contributed importantly to abrupt climate changes in the geological past.”

 This is not the first time that such scary climate predictions have emerged from modeling analysis of how clouds might change in a warmer world.
 Fifteen years ago, I attended a workshop of climate modelers where James Murphy of Britain’s Hadley Centre discussed how he had tweaked his center’s standard climate model to reflect more fully the uncertainty about cloud cover, cloud duration, and thickness.
 The resulting graph showed the most likely warming still at 3 degrees C or so, but with a “long tail” at the top end.
 There was a possibility — he put it no higher — that warming could go as high as 10 degrees C (18 degrees F) for doubling CO2.